kijin/mysquirrel/README.md

 Only one statement is permitted per method call.
 This helps prevent malicious folks from attaching `DELETE` or similar to your querystring.

-A somewhat inconvenient side effect of this rule is that *you cannot run queries that contain semicolons*.
+A somewhat inconvenient side effect of this rule is that **you cannot run queries that contain semicolons.**
 You cannot even have semicolons inside string literals.
 String literals containing semicolons should be passed as separate parameters instead.
 In practice, most string literals come from insecure sources, so it is often a good idea to pass them as separate parameters anyway.
 Paranoid mode, explained below, actually makes this practice mandatory.

-Another side effect is that *you cannot run multiple statements at the same time*.
+Another side effect is that **you cannot run multiple statements at the same time.**
 Nor is it possible to run statements that contain other statements, such as many forms of `CREATE PROCEDURE`.
 If you need to execute several statements at the same time, or if you need to run statements that contain other statements, use `rawQuery()` instead.